SchoolOfFreelancing/Rails/README.md

 # Ruby On Rails Hands-On Training

-# Mastering Web Development with Ruby On Rails Through Practical Learning

 Welcome to the **Ruby On Rails Hands-On Training** module.
 In this comprehensive training program, you'll immerse yourself in the world of web development using the powerful Ruby On Rails framework.
 Through practical exercises, real-world examples, and interactive projects, you'll gain the skills and knowledge needed to build dynamic and efficient web applications.

 **Module Highlights:**